gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 summary: "Complete RNA-Seq analysis workflow of SMOC2 gene over expression using DESeq2 and Tidyverse"
 ---

-notes:
-Initially, we will
-explore the effect of fibrosis on gene expression using ‘Wild type’ samples during lectures and ‘Smoc2 over-expression’ data during exercises.

-In this example, sample A has nearly
-    twice the reads, represented as small rectangles, aligning to each of the genes as sample B only because sample A has nearly twice the number of reads sequenced.

-    In this image, we can see
-    that the green DE gene takes up a large proportion of reads for Sample A. If we just divided our counts by the total number of reads, normalization for the majority of genes would be skewed by the highly expressed DE gene.
-For this reason, when performing a DE analysis, we need to use a method that is resistant to these outlier genes.

 # Introduction

 ### What is smoc2?